-MET 291 CO: Cooperative Education (3) Designed to provide work experience directly related to the student's field of study.
-A learning contract, containing specific educational objectives related to the work experience and the student's field of study, is developed by the student and the faculty co-op coordinator.
-Course requirements include a minimum of 180 hours of work in the student's field of study, maintenance of a work journal to record hours worked and duties performed, and a final paper.
+MET 291 CO: Cooperative Education (3)

+Designed to provide work experience directly related to the studentis field of study.
+A learning contract, containing specific educational objectives related to the work experience and the studentis field of study, is developed by the student and the faculty co-op coordinator.
+Course requirements include a minimum of 180 hours of work in the studentis field of study, maintenance of a work journal to record hours worked and duties performed, and a final paper.
 This will allow the student to earn three credit hours.
-The student's performance will be evaluated by the faculty co-op coordinator on the basis of meeting the objectives in the learning contract and satisfactory evaluations by the employer.
+The studentis performance will be evaluated by the faculty co-op coordinator on the basis of meeting the objectives in the learning contract and satisfactory evaluations by the employer.